 Published: 27 January 2016

 We spent Christmas and New Year in Isle of Palms.
-It's a City on the barrier island of the same name on the north-eastern flank of Charleston Bay.
-Warmer winter days and evenings caused a thick mist to hang around much of the time on the coast and we had to flip the HVAC switch from "Heat" to "Cool" to combat the mugginess.
+It's a city on the barrier island of the same name that flanks Charleston Bay.
+Warmer winter days and evenings caused a thick mist to hang around the coast much of the time but it was great place for the Vizslas.